speedb-io/speedb/CONTRIBUTING.md

 #### RocksDB Source Files

-When modifying files that exist in RocksDB that already have a Facebook or LevelDB license header Add the following header at the top, **preceding the Facebook or LevelDB license header** as follows:
+When modifying files that exist in RocksDB that already have a Facebook or LevelDB license header Add the following header at the top, **preceding the Facebook and/or LevelDB license header** as follows:

 ```
 Copyright (C) <year> Speedb Ltd. All rights reserved.